amazon-archives/aws-database-migration-tools/Blogs/AWS Database Migration Labs/OracleMigration.md

 ## Create a Database Migration Project in the SCT
 Now that you have installed the AWS Schema Conversion Tool, the next step is to create a Database Migration Project using the tool.

+*Note: AWS SCT uses JDBC driver to connect to the source and target database.
+To download the Oracle and PostgreSQL JDBC drivers on the EC2 instance, go to https://www.oracle.com/jdbc & https://jdbc.postgresql.org/ respectively.*

 8. Within the Schema Conversion Tool, enter the following values into the form and then click **Next**.

 | **Parameter** | **Value** |